The 10 Year Challenge

 Steps taken so far:

-1. Reviewed our day-by-day electricity usage chart on the Puget Sound Energy site to understand usage patterns.
+1. Reviewed our day-by-day electricity usage chart on the Puget Sound Energy site to understand and track our usage patterns.

 2. Become more diligent about turning things off.
-Working with our little kids to teach them the same (it can be tough to teach this to a two-year old who find it fun to turn lights on).
+Working with our little kids to teach them the same (always a work-in-progress).

 4. Joined the Puget Sound Energy Green Power Program, buying in for 100% of our electricity usage.

-6. Keep the greenhouse off the grid by purchasing a solar exhaust fan (we’re going with passive convection via temperature-controlled vents in the eaves).
+6. Keep the greenhouse mostly off the grid by employing passive convection via temperature-controlled vents in the eaves (and occasional heating via oil radiator in the winter).

-7. Power cycle off some appliances (plasma TV, hifi) at power strip instead of using ’standby’ mode.
+7. Use power strips and/or outlet timers to power off ‘vampire’ appliances (televisions, seedling grow shelf, HiFi) at power strip instead of using ‘standby’ mode.

 Future steps: